peteroupc/peteroupc.github.io/randomfunc.md

       return list
     END METHOD

-> **Note:** A **white noise process** is simulated by creating a list of independent random numbers generated in the same way.
+> **Note:** A **white noise process** is simulated by creating a list of independent random variates generated in the same way.
 Such a process generally models behavior over time that does not depend on the time or the current state.
 One example is `ZeroOrOne(px,py)` (for modeling a _Bernoulli process_, where each number is 0 or 1 depending on the probability `px`/`py`).

 > **Examples:**
 >